Editing and Critique

 - Short Stories Submitted For Critique

 - Novel Extracts Submitted For Critique

-- Fee agreed in advance but based on the above and no more than £4 per 1,000 words.
+- Fee agreed in advance, but based on the above and no more than £5 per 1,000 words.

-Note: Morgen is English so will edit based on UK English rather than US English although US spellings will remain unaltered.
-Fee agreed in advance so there are no further costs unless agreed, and payment to be made via PayPal.
-The editorial fee (£4 per 1,000 words) includes another read-through of the manuscript once changes have been made.
-The proofread or general feedback fees are for one read-through only.
+Note: Morgen is English so will feed back based on UK English rather than US English although US spellings will remain unaltered.
+Fee agreed in advance so there are no further costs unless agreed, and payment to be made via PayPal (details above).

 She also transcribes manuscripts from audio files or handwritten formats (rate by agreement but based on the same hourly rate).